Welcome back to Box Office Breakdown, the weekly segment where I analyze the top ten highest grossing films of the past weekend.

 Unfortunately, since most theatres are still closed down due to the COVID-19 and will continue to be for a while, we are unable to analyze the box office as studios are not reporting weekend projections.
 Due to this situation, studios are prematurely pulling films from theatres and releasing them on VOD, allowing audiences to watch them within the comfort of their own home.
 While theatres are temporarily shut down for an indefinite amount of time, we are dedicating this segment to analyzing how each film fares on VOD.

 Aside from new releases, we wanted to report which films have been generating the most sales on the iTunes Charts.
-Apple doesn’t release statistics or a weekly chart, so these are the top 10 films on iTunes as of the writing of this article:
+Apple doesn’t release statistics or a weekly chart, so these are the top 10 films on iTunes based on the moment this article was being written:

 Follow my blog on Instagram @moviereviews100!